Pocket/canary-tests/README.md

+This repo is no longer used.
+All the checks originally made were failing for at least 6 months and its not being used for new synthetics - see github.com/pocket/aws-synthetic-checks instead.

 # Backend Starter repository

 This repository contains the AWS canaries infrastructure to roll-out a new synthetics health check or end to end test.